arivictor/intentional-architecture-in-python/book/2-solid.md

 It works the same whether you pass `RegularMembership` or `GuestPass`.
 No special cases.
 No surprises.
 That's Liskov Substitution.

 **Why this matters practically:** Without this principle, every function that accepts a parent type needs defensive checks for every possible subtype.
 Your codebase fills with `if isinstance(obj, GuestPass)` conditions.
 When you add a new membership type, you hunt through the entire codebase updating those checks.
-Liskov Substitution prevents this coupling—polymorphism becomes a tool for extension, not a source of bugs.
+Liskov Substitution prevents this coupling.

 Yes, we added a `can_book()` method.
 Yes, that's more code.
 But look at what we gained: you can now add ten different membership types without changing any code that processes bookings.
 Each type encapsulates its own booking rules.
 The complexity is contained, not scattered.